nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Prefixes for searching name `n/`, address `a/`, tag `tag/`, phone number `p/`, price `pr/`, day `d/` and time `t/`.
 * Searching with prefixes such as `n/` and `a/` which are anticipated to have multiple words separated by spaces will have multiple spaces shortened to one.
 Refer to the 4th example for clarification.
 * `all` prefix for searching across names, addresses, tags and phone numbers quickly.
-	* However, if any or all of the words after the `all` prefix are invalid words, GME will not inform you as such.
+	* However, if any of the words after the `all` prefix are invalid, GME will not inform you as such.
 It will instead show that no passengers with those words are found.
 </div>

 **Examples:**